Invisible Men: An Anthology from the Westminster Menswear Archive

 Flight Jacket

 The development of the flight jacket followed advances in aircraft design during and after the First World War.
 In the United States, the evolution of American military aircraft led to a range of jackets known by their reference codes.
 These started with the A-1 in 1925 while the iconic MA-1 appeared in the 1950s.
 The introduction of the fighter jet in the 1940s meant that traditional leather flight jackets became impractical.
 They were bulky, got wet and froze at the higher altitudes flown by the new planes.
 The design response was a lightweight synthetic jacket.
 The most well-known of these, the MA-1 flight jacket, quickly became both essential kit and a desirable civilian garment.
-In 1963, Alpha Industries started manufacturing the MA-1 to US military specification and they began wholesaling them to a broader audience in 1984.
+In 1963, Alpha Industries started manufacturing the MA-1 to US military specifications and they began wholesaling them to a broader audience in 1984.
 Skinheads, clubbers, and gay men rapidly adopted the design as the ubiquitous garment of choice.

 Urban Protection